TheNebiros/bramble_autosplitter_load_remover/README.md

 Splits :
   - When changing the in-game chapter (everything is customizable in the settings)
-  - After the cutscene in the Epilogue when interacting with the window, when the credits start
+  - Last split when skipping the last cutscene after beating the king and climbing his sword

 Reset :
   - Not implemented, use LiveSplit hotkeys